pooja-par/Yoga-Website/README.md

 Discover the path to inner peace, strength, and well-being through the timeless practice of yoga.
 Our dedicated team of experienced instructors is here to guide you on a transformative journey that nurtures your body, mind, and spirit.

+## Site Goal
+- To regularly update our current users with the latest information,To Keep users coming back to regularly check on this information.

 ## Features

 - Responsive design for various screen sizes.